sabrinapribadi/HumanActivityRecognition/README.md

-# LearnByBuilding
+# LearnByBuilding : Programming for Data Science

-Report analysis for Algoritma LBB: Programming for Data Science
+This is a report analysis on Human Activity Recognition (HAR).